aporeto-inc/trireme-lib/README.md

 Each Container event generates a call to `HandlePUEvent`

-The `Resolver` can then issue explicit calls to the `Controller` in order implement the policy decision.
+The `Resolver` can then issue explicit calls to the `Controller` in order to implement the policy decision.
 The controller interface is consumed by the `Resolver` and it is described below:

 ```go